synaptics-torq/torq-tools/README.md

 Collection of tools for the development of Torq models

 ## Installation
+**The Torq compiler is required to run Torq tools.**
+<br>Please see the [documentation](https://synaptics-torq.github.io/torq-compiler/v/latest/user-manual/getting_started.html#quickstart) on installing the compiler as a release package or a Docker.

-You can install this repository either as a pip package or as a Git submodule within another project.
+Once the compiler is available, this repository can be installed either as a pip package or as a Git submodule within another project.
 First, clone the repository:
 ```bash
 git clone https://github.com/synaptics-torq/torq-tools.git